Councillors approve Lochaber alloy wheels factory

 Highland councillors have approved plans for an alloy car wheels factory near Fort William.

-GFG Alliance has proposed the factory as part of an expansion of its Lochaber Smelter and, if given the go-ahead, could start producing in 2020.
+GFG Alliance has proposed the factory as part of an expansion of its Lochaber Smelter and could start producing in 2020.

 Highland Council planning officers had recommended that the local authority's south planning applications committee granted permission.